djcolon/helder_uk/content/about/index.md

 responsible for everything from tracking usage, monitoring hardware and troubleshooting to billing and maintenance tracking.
-After three years, and having learned more than I ever have before in such a short period of time, I realised the lack of work-life balance that came wiht being part of a small start-up was not sustainable.
+After three years, and having learned more than I ever have before in such a short period of time, I realised the lack of work-life balance that came with being part of a small start-up was not sustainable.

 In 2018 I moved from the Netherlands to the United Kingdom, and joined